BertaBescos/EmptyCities/README.md

 ### Prerequisites
 - Linux or OSX
-- NVIDIA GPU + CUDA CuDNN (CPU mode and CUDA without CuDNN may work with minimal modification, but untested)
+- NVIDIA GPU + CUDA CuDNN (CPU mode and CUDA without CuDNN may work with minimal modification, but untested).
+We used CUDA 8.0 and CuDNN 5.
+Other versions might work too with minimal modification, but untested.

 ### Getting Started
 - Install torch and dependencies from https://github.com/torch/distro